“The key to a strong finish is a strong start.”

 - 300-400 calories, 2-3 hours before your race

-These preliminary steps will ensure your body is properly hydrated and fueled at the start of your race.
+These 3 nutrition tips will ensure your body is properly hydrated and fueled at the start of your race.